WomenInLinux/RHCSA_TO_Infrastructure/README.md

 You will need a GitLab account which you can open before or during the training.
 Go to [www.gitlab.com](https://www.gitlab.com) to create an account.

-We will need AWS and GCP accounts.
+You will also need AWS(Amazon Web Services) and GCP(Google CloudPlatform) accounts.

 ## Resources